Maw1z/SHIELD-Doctor-Website/README.md

 ## Use Cases

-**Daily Clinical Rounds**: A physician starts their day by viewing their patient dashboard.
-High-risk patients are highlighted with alert flags, allowing the doctor to prioritize which patients to review first.
-They click into each patient to see recent vital trends and doctor notes from previous visits.

 **Remote Patient Monitoring**: A patient with chronic hypertension logs home blood pressure readings through a companion app.
 The doctor receives an alert when readings exceed threshold parameters and can adjust medication or schedule a follow-up appointment directly from the platform.

 **Appointment Management**: A patient calls to schedule a follow-up.
 The doctor navigates the calendar, checks the patient's recent vitals to determine appropriate timing, and books the appointment.
 The system automatically sends confirmation details to the patient.